garylirocks/quickrefs/azure-monitor.markdown

   - **Runtime instrumentation**: can be enabled without making any changes to code (Windows IIS web app only, works best with ASP.NET)
   - **Build-time instrumentation**: by installing SDK to code, enables full functionality, supports custom events
   - **Client-side instrumentation**: JavaScript SDK, you can configure App Service to inject it automatically (Windows IIS web app only)
+- Resource type `microsoft.insights/components`
+- Properties:
+  - `AppId`, `InstrumentationKey`, `ConnectionString`
+  - Need to be associated to a Log Analytics workspace to save data

 ### VM Insights